Top 10 activities to do in Jordan

 Visit Jerash - Top activities Jordan.webp

 Jerash is one of the best-preserved Roman provincial cities in the world.
-Walking through Jerash is like stepping back in time, with its impressive theatres, colonnaded streets, and monumental gateways.
-Highlights include the Oval Plaza, the Temple of Artemis, and Hadrian's Arch.
+Walk through its theatres, colonnaded streets and monumental gateways for a glimpse into the city’s Roman past.

 7. Visit Ajloun Castle